 \section{Conclusion and future work}

-We have developed a new method to compute configurations in terms of joint angles of a CKC by a systematic procedure.
-Our approach does not require the solution of a system of linear inequalities by linear programming nor does it rely on probabilist methods.
-Numerical examples show validity of the proposed work.
-We expect that the described method can be useful in tasks like motion planning for CKCs.
-We expect that is an interesting line for future work to investigate the introduced map $\PM^a : I^{n-3} \rightarrow \SDU_a$.
-We expect that it enables us to use tools from differential geometry, which may lead to further insights and applications.
-Moreover, it would be interesting to investigate how special designs for CKCs are reflected in the presented computations.
+We have developed a new method for computing configurations in terms of joint angles of a CKC by a systematic procedure.
+Our approach does not require the solution of a system of linear inequalities by linear programming, nor does it rely on probabilistic methods.
+Numerical examples demonstrate the validity of the proposed work.
+We expect that the described method can be useful in tasks such as motion planning for CKCs.
+We anticipate that it will be an interesting approach for future work to further investigate the diagonal space $\mathcal{DS}(a^n)$.
+Here it would be interesting to investigate how special designs for CKCs are reflected in the geometry of the diagonal space.